Agent Skills: Functional Options Pattern

 Why Not Closures?

-The interface approach is preferred because:
+The interface approach is preferred over closure-only options because:

 1. Testability - Options can be compared in tests and mocks